MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ### Error: There is not enough space for this row.

-This will occur if you have a single row greater than 4 MB in size.
-You will need to determine what the row is from your data source and attempt to filter it out or reduce the size for that row.
+This occurs if you have a single row greater than 4 MB in size.
+You need to determine what the row is from your data source and attempt to filter it out or reduce the size for that row.

-### Error: The server name provided doesn't match the server name on the SQL Server SSL Certificate.
+### Error: The server name provided doesn't match the server name on the SQL Server SSL Certificate

-This can occur when the certificate CN is for the servers fully qualified domain name (FQDN) but you only supplied the netbios name for the server.
-This will cause a mismatch for the certificate.
-To resolve this issue, you will need to make the server name within the gateway data source, and the PBIX file, to use the FQDN of the server.
+This can occur when the certificate CN is for the servers fully qualified domain name (FQDN) but you only supplied the NetBIOS name for the server.
+This causes a mismatch for the certificate.
+To resolve this issue, you need to make the server name within the gateway data source, and the PBIX file, to use the FQDN of the server.

-### I don't see the On-premises data gateway persent when configuring scheduled refresh.
+### I don't see the On-premises data gateway persent when configuring scheduled refresh

 This could be because of a few different scenarios.

 1. The server and database name don't match between what was entered in Power BI Desktop and the data source configured for the gateway.
 These need to be the same values.
 They are not case sensitive.
 2. Your account is not listed in the **Users** tab of the data source within the gateway configuration.
-You will need to get with the administrator of the gateway to be added to that list.
+You need to get with the administrator of the gateway to be added to that list.
 3. Your Power BI Desktop file has multiple data sources within it and not all of those data sources are configured with the gateway.
-You will need to have each data source defined with the gateway for the gateway to show up within Scheduled Refresh.
+You need to have each data source defined with the gateway for the gateway to show up within Scheduled Refresh.

-### Error: The received uncompressed data on the gateway client has exceeded limit.
+### Error: The received uncompressed data on the gateway client has exceeded limit

 The exact limitation is 10 GB of uncompressed data per table.
 If you are hitting this issue, there are good options to optimize and avoid the issue.
-In particular, reducing the use of highly repetitive, long string values and instead using a normalized key or removing the column (if not in use) will help.
+In particular, reducing the use of highly repetitive, long string values and instead using a normalized key or removing the column (if not in use) helps.

 ## Reports